-Following on from the above, having such a varied list of attendees also allows for a diverse range of opinions and sharing of information.
-Being easily able to open the meeting to the wider audience means you can invite opinions from across your business, providing insight and expertise that you may not have had access to in a traditional meeting.
+Following on from the above, having a varied list of attendees also allows for a diverse range of opinions and sharing of information.
+Plus, virtual meetings are so much more accessible, and being easily able to open the meeting to the wider audience means you can invite opinions from across your business.
+As a result, you gain a host of insights and expertise that you may not have had access to in a traditional meeting.

 Being able to schedule shorter, more effective virtual meetings increases the productivity of time used.
-Pre Covid, meetings held at the central office could run forever, trying to cover a plethora of subject matter and information, most of which were not applicable to every attendee.
+Meetings held at the central office could run forever, trying to cover a plethora of subject matter and information, most of which were not applicable to every attendee.
 Having your meetings virtual removes this need, allowing for shorter, more concise, and efficient meetings as and when they are needed.
-Decision making is speeded up and time used better.
+Decision making is sped up and time used better.

 While you may be separated by a screen, use of webcams and video visuals can add a crucial ‘in-person’ feel to your virtual meetings.
 By having everyone put on their camera, it allows a more personal connection for attendees and the ability to pick up on facial expressions, just as you would in a co-located meeting.

-Rather than gathering around a flipchart, holding your meeting virtually brings the additional benefit of being able to make use of the platform’s full functionality; whiteboards, polls, chat functions and more.
-This is particularly useful when collaboration is required or where complex situations are encountered.
+Rather than gathering around a flipchart, holding your meeting virtually brings the additional benefit of being able to make use of the platform’s full functionality- whiteboards, polls, chat functions and more.
+This can boost interactivity in a way that a F2F meeting might not be able to achieve, and is particularly useful when collaboration is required or where complex situations are encountered.

 No more need for minute notes!
 Now, if you would like a record of the meeting, or if a colleague is unable to attend, you can record the whole meeting with ease, for their reference later.
 A simple press of a button and the entire meeting can be documented for your own or other colleagues use and reference.